 In line with its Charter the APLC undertakes a wide range of communication and engagement activities to provide information, advice and support to stakeholder agencies, landholders and the general community.

 The APLC has ongoing engagement with state and local agencies involved in pest locust management to ensure the coordination of activities and to provide information on the current locust situation and regional forecasts.
 It also promotes and facilitates adoption of best practice for pest locust management in member states through the release of research project results and the provision of specialist technical advice.

 The APLC operates a locust monitoring and forecasting system for operations conducted by APLC and member states, publishing the compiled results in its monthly Locust Bulletins to give an update on the current locust situation and regional forecasts.
 The Bulletin and Current Situation updates are posted on the APLC website, which is a major vehicle for the delivery of timely and relevant information to stakeholders and the general community.

 Pre-season planning forms an important element of APLC’s engagement with state and local agencies, landholders and regional communities.
 These planning activities make extensive use of the forecasting and related information generated by APLC.
-Part of the seasonal plan resulting from this engagement is a communications plan which identifies the key messages required by the various target audiences and the most appropriate mechanism for delivery of these.
+Part of the seasonal plan resulting from this engagement is a communications plan which identifies the information needs of various target audiences and appropriate delivery mechanisms.

 A number of promotion and awareness tools are available to facilitate information exchange, including brochures, a locust identification guide, information sheets and training videos.